intjelic/python-sfml/doc/sphinx/source/documentation/window.rst

 	Defines a system event and its parameters.

-	sf.Event holds all the information about a system event that just happened.
+	sfml.window.Event holds all the information about a system event that just happened.

 	Events are retrieved using the :func:`sfml.graphics.Window.poll_event` and